 Prospective Winding Creek Members

-Winding Creek pursues a different mission.
-Our outreach is not aimed toward ‘settled believers’ (i. e., folks contented with their doctrine and spiritual depth), but first toward non-Christians who’ve yet to become Jesus’ disciples, and then yes, to those who already profess Christianity, but who also have a deep desire for ongoing spiritual growth.
+Winding Creek’s outreach is not aimed toward ‘settled believers’ content with where they are spiritually and looking for their idea of a perfect church.
+Rather, we hope to reach non-Christians who’ve yet to become Jesus’ disciples, alongside those who, though they already profess Christianity, have a deep desire for ongoing spiritual growth.

 The Aim of Doctrinal Integrity

-Lastly, excellent teaching is not an end in itself.
-Rather, good doctrine is to be a roadmap to help toward a destination.
+Lastly, excellent teaching is not an end in itself, but a roadmap to a specific destination.

-For Winding Creek, doctrinal integrity is a roadmap whose destination is Christ himself.
+For Winding Creek, doctrinal integrity is a map whose destination is Christ.
 Arrival at that destination produces discipleship and the opposite of religious pride.
-In place of immaturity and spiritual smugness we’re moved toward a deep love for Christ and others (1 Corinthians 13).
+In place of immaturity and spiritual smugness, we’re moved toward a deep love for Christ and others (1 Corinthians 13).